City College of New York: Early 20th century

 The municipality of New York was considerably more conformist than CCNY students and faculty.
 The Philosophy Department, at the end of the 1939/40 academic year, invited the British mathematician and philosopher Bertrand Russell to become a professor at CCNY.
-Members of the Roman Catholic Church protested Russell's appointment.
+Catholics protested Russell's appointment.
 A woman named Jean Kay filed suit against the state Board of Higher Education to block Russell's appointment, on the grounds that his views on marriage and sex would adversely affect her daughter's virtue, although her daughter was not a CCNY student.
 Russell wrote, "a typical American witch-hunt was instituted against me."
-Kay won the suit, but the board declined to appeal after considering the political pressure exerted.
+Kay won the suit, and the board declined to appeal after considering the political pressure exerted.

 Russell took revenge in the preface of the first edition of his book An Inquiry into Meaning and Truth, which was published by the Unwin Brothers in the United Kingdom (the preface was not included in the U.S. editions).
 In a long précis that detailed Russell's accomplishments including medals awarded by Columbia University and the Royal Society and faculty appointments at Oxford, Cambridge, UCLA, Harvard, the Sorbonne, Peking (the name used in that era), the LSE, Chicago, and so forth, Russell added, "Judicially pronounced unworthy to be Professor of Philosophy at the College of the City of New York."

-With so many left-wing students attending CCNY in the 1930s, the College was sometimes labeled “the little Red schoolhouse.”
+With so many left-wing students attending CCNY in the 1930s, the college was sometimes labeled “the little Red schoolhouse.”
 Consistent with those times, City College alumni, students, and professors volunteered to fight for the Republican side during the Spanish Civil War, including thirteen, among them the 1939 class president Jack Freeman, who were killed in Spain.

-After the United States entered World War II, the College mobilized.
+After the United States entered World War II, the college mobilized.
 The New York Times reported that by January 1943, in excess of 80% of the student body was involved in some type of war-related service.
 The historian S. Willis Rudy wrote that “more than fifteen thousand City College men served in the armed forces of the nation.
 More than three thousand were commissioned officers.
 Over 380 received the Order of the Purple Heart for wounds sustained in defense of their country.
 Fully 850 were cited by the United States or the governments of its allies for meritorious service.
 Over 250 City College men laid down their lives on battlefields in every theatre of operations all over the world.”